mddilley/dockless-scooters/PLAN.md

 **Stats**
 - Total # of trips
 - Total # of miles
-- Total # of Unique Unites Identified
+- Total # of Unique Units Identified

 **Bonus: Filter by mode and write tests**